zzmp/hifi-docs/_articles/avatars/clapping.md

 # Introducing MyAvatar

-You've downloaded and built the High Fidelity interface, and your Occulus Rift is on pre-order.
+You've downloaded and built the High Fidelity interface, and your Oculus Rift is on pre-order.
 Now what?
 Might as well get to know your alter-ego, MyAvatar.

 Upon running the interface, you'll be presented with your brand-new digital body: